GabrielT1522/Patient-Profile/README.md

 # Getting Started
 To run the application, follow these steps:

-1. Download and unzip this repository on your machine.
+1. Download and unzip/extract this repository on your machine.

 2. Open a terminal (Command Prompt on Windows, or Terminal on macOS/Linux).